This week, tremors were felt in Dubai as demolition work began on an unfinished real estate project known as The Pearl.

-On November 27, the abandoned Mina Plaza in Abu Dhabi will go out with a bang as demolition teams plan to raze it to the ground to make way for a new development.
+On November 27, 2020, the abandoned Mina Plaza in Abu Dhabi went out with a bang as demolition teams razed it to the ground to make way for a new development.

-The four towers, which comprise 144 floors, will be fitted out with controlled explosives and will turn to rubble within seconds after detonation.
+The towers, with a total of 144 floors, were fitted out with controlled explosives that turned them to rubble seconds after detonation.

-Residents near Port Zayed will be able to see the demolition from afar, while the sound of the controlled explosion is expected to reverberate throughout the city.
+Residents near Port Zayed were able to see the demolition from afar, while the sound of the controlled explosion reverberated throughout the city.

-On Tuesday, Abu Dhabi Media Office said the unfinished buildings would make way for a new three million square metres multi-purpose complex that will transform Mina Zayed into a tourism, commercial and residential hub.
+At the time, Abu Dhabi Media Office said the unfinished buildings would make way for a new three million-square-metre, multi-purpose complex that will transform Mina Zayed into a tourism, commercial and residential hub.

 Dunes Hotel, Las Vegas, US